 The way your surgeon dissects in or around the Scarpa fascia can mean the difference between a surgery with or without drains.
 Most patients find drains to be a real pain.
 Drains are rather inconvenient and cumbersome.
 By operating carefully in and around the scarpa fascia, a tummy tuck without drains is possible.
 Unfortunately, some tummy tuck surgeons today still use drains because they are not trained on the latest techniques.
 You can save yourself the hassle of having to use drains by choosing a surgeon who knows how to perform drainless abdominoplasty.

-Preserving the Scarpa fascia is important during abdominoplasty to give patients the best results.
+Preserving the Scarpa fascia is important during abdominoplasty.
 By dissecting superficially and taking care to avoid damaging the blood supply to the Scarpa’s fascia, Doctor Bernard Beldholm can avoid using drains entirely.
-This means an easier recovery for his patients.

 Abdominal and core muscles